Hate crime in Hastings

 Any incident, which may or may not constitute a criminal offence, which is perceived by the victim or any other person as being motivated by prejudice or hate constitutes a Hate Crime.
 This can be because of a person's:

 - Sexual orientation

 - Gender identity

-- You can also use Hastings Borough Council's service which has been commissioned to support victims of hate crime and is run by Hastings Voluntary Action (HVA) - telephone 01424 444010 or email: email@example.com
+You can use Hastings Borough Council's service which has been commissioned to support victims of hate crime and is run by Hastings Voluntary Action (HVA) - telephone 01424 444010 or email: firstname.lastname@example.org

-- Community safety partners also provide funding for 'Safe From Harm' a scheme that provides special support to victims of antisocial behaviour and hate crime - telephone 01424 858343 or 07825409552.
+Community safety partners also provide funding for 'Safe From Harm' a scheme that provides special support to victims of antisocial behaviour and hate crime - telephone 01424 858343.